 “You’re a Hero Daley B” republished by Walker.

 2013 Jon begins teaching courses at the Bute Park Education Centre: these soon prove popular and lead to creative writing weekends in the Brecon Beacons.
+By Jan 2017 he will have taken over a hundred workshops at Bute Park.

 Jon is international guest at the Sharjah Children’s Reading Festival and keynote speaker at two events.